 Looking east.
 Evening shot.

 No pictorial account of Campbellton would be complete without a snapshot of the Charles Van Horne Bridge, constructed in the early 1960s.
 The two-lane bridge must be one of the most photographed bridges in North America.
-Have taken at least 50 million snaps of it myself.
+Have taken 50 million snaps of it myself.

 This is how a bird sees the bridge.
 The water just looks black.
 It isn’t.